 Enriched Air Nitrox

-The most popular PADI specialty course.
-Scuba diving with enriched air nitrox gives you more no decompression time, especially on repetitive scuba dives.
+This is the most popular PADI specialty course.
+Scuba diving with Enriched Air Nitrox gives you more no decompression time, especially on repetitive dives.

 What is Nitrox?

 Nitrox is actually any combination of Nitrogen and Oxygen.
 Regular breathing air is comprised of approximately 21% Oxygen and 79% Nitrogen.
 Nitrox mixtures with oxygen percentages greater than 21% are called Enriched Air Nitrox (EANx).

 Why PADI Enriched Air Diver?

 Enriched air, also known as nitrox or EANx, contains less nitrogen than regular air.
 Breathing less nitrogen means you can enjoy longer dives and shorter surface intervals.
 No wonder Enriched Air Diver is the most popular PADI specialty.

 Scuba diving with Nitrox gives you more no-decompression dive time.
 This means more time beneath the surface, especially on repetitive scuba dives.
 While some people use Nitrox to also shorten their surface interval time, we believe you should still relax and enjoy some R&R for at least an hour between dives.

 There are many benefits to diving on Enriched Air Nitrox, but there are also restrictions.
 This course will teach you everything that’s needed to safely dive on Enriched Air Nitrox, analyze the oxygen content in a scuba tank, and adjust a dive computer to account for Enriched Air Nitrox.

 • Extended bottom times